 Something of a legend in graphic design circles, Paul Rand is also a pioneer of mid-century modern graphic design, applying the principles of bold geometric shapes, clean lines and graphic symbolism to his logos for the likes of IBM, UPS and ABC.

-Modern-day revivals of this aesthetic include the 'flat design' movement, and minimalism in general: mid-century modern graphic design was all about distilling complex concepts into the simplest visual forms.
+Modern-day revivals of this aesthetic include the flat design (opens in new tab) movement, and minimalism in general: mid-century modern graphic design was all about distilling complex concepts into the simplest visual forms.

 07. Egg chair